Thesis Committee Member(s)

 Number of Pages

 This thesis is concerned with the questions, What is justice?
 What is justice in healthcare?
 Does the current healthcare system in the United States function in accordance with justice?
 Moreover, it both defines optimal health care and discusses its important role in human flourishing.
 It is shown that the United States' private healthcare industry limits care, marginalizes both the physician and patient, and burdens our nation with increasing costs.
 Finally, Switzerland is introduced as an alternative to our current system, offering important lessons to be learned about optimal and just healthcare.

 All content in this Collection is owned by and subject to the exclusive control of Regis University and the authors of the materials.
 It is available only for research purposes and may not be used in violation of copyright laws or for unlawful purposes.
 The materials may not be downloaded in whole or in part without permission of the copyright holder or as otherwise authorized in the “fair use” standards of the U.S. copyright laws and regulations.

 Mendoza, Katarina, "Justice in Healthcare: Universal Healthcare's Deliverance of Optimal, Patient-Centered Healthcare" (2014).
-All Regis University Theses.
+Student Publications.
 605.